assaultcube/AC/packages/models/mapmodels/cleaner/platform/8x8/readme.txt

 LICENSE

-Platform model (not textured).
+Platform 8x8 model (not textured).

 - tris.md3 by "DES|Cleaner" for AssaultCube using MilkShape 3D.
 e-mail: totally_shameless@hotmail.fr

-- skin.jpg by noctua used only as an example to show tiling match.

 If you are using my material outside than AssaultCube I would pretty much appreciate that you send me some screenshots.